 I visited two doctors to check for STDs, experienced terrible embarrassment and of course, felt stupid because I was or at least had been.
 Sitting in humiliation at the doctor's office confronted me with the extent of my being used and guilt for allowing it.
 I hated him, the first time I hated anyone but I hated myself more.
 The second batch of negative test results relieved the physical cloud of anxiety but not the spiritual.
 Free of him, on reflection, I couldn't understand how I could jeopardize all that was important including self-respect.

 While lucky to escape him, I felt dirty and thought my life a lie that didn't deserve respect.
 I thought of the older woman I once worked swing shift with and her admonishment about not losing a good husband.
 I mentally thanked her, hoped she was well, then realized I was now about the age she was back then.

 During my soapy shower mortal sins, I appeared unblemished walking to and from the communion rail but knew I lived in mortal sin.
 Rededicating myself to husband, business and kids I appeared unblemished but my debasement shadowed me, Paul’s execrable debasement clung to and besmirched my actions, even if not visible to others.
 I wasn’t only guilty but dirty, unable to be clean.

 Yet life went on.
-Shortly after Paul, I turned 43.
+Shortly after Paul, I turned forty-three.
 With the kids out of college, employed and married or soon to be so, I had other things to concentrate on to help me forget.
 As a family, we all had success.

 Only I was tied to a secret debasement, an unacknowledged failure among winners.
 My secret puppet shadow blocked the rays of family and middle-aged happiness.

 Author Notes: While rid of man who abused her, she can not remove the stain on her mental image of herself.